loomnetwork/loom-sdk-documentation/docs/en/intro-to-loom.md

 ## What is zkLoom?

 zkLoom is an Ethereum scaling solution that utilizes zero-knowledge rollups.
 Rollups help reduce the load on Ethereum by moving some of the work off-chain, and rolling up transactions into batches, this can result in a significant reduction of transaction processing times and fees.
-The zkLoom Testnet is based on the same core architecture as zkSync Era.
+The zkLoom Sepolia Testnet is based on the same core architecture as zkSync Era.

-Loom Network is currently working on launching a production ready zkLoom mainnet, but if you're a developer you can start experimenting with the zkLoom testnet today :)
+Loom Network is currently working on launching a production ready zkLoom mainnet, but if you're a developer you can start experimenting with the zkLoom Sepolia Testnet today :)

 ## Jump to the Essentials